mkeke/c64-basic-converter/readme.md

-# make a C64 BASIC parser with node
+# C64 BASIC parser

-## Current version

-The following features have been implemented
+Objective: Make it possible to code C64 BASIC in a text editor, using labels instead of line numbers, and proper variable names instead of two-character long names.
+Convert the master file to a pure basic .txt file and optionally a .prg file.

+Created in nodejs.

+## Currently implemented features

 - Ignores lines that are blank or only contain whitespace
-- Adds line numbers to all lines
+- Adds line numbers to lines

 The following command: